Register your study for the Associate PI Scheme

 - My study is non-commercial and on the NIHR portfolio.

-- My study is multi-centered.
+- My study has multiple UK sites.

 - My study has at least six months of recruitment activity left.

 - My study has Clinical Trials Unit (CTU) or equivalent involvement.

 - The managing specialty that my study falls under is supported by the scheme (please refer to our Supported Specialities and Royal College Endorsements for an up to date list).

 - My study would provide an Associate PI the opportunity to:

 - Get involved with a local research team, interacting with multiple members to deliver the study.

 - Learn more about a patient pathway that will require coordination/have multiple interactions/FU time points/liaison between different departments to deliver.